NROTC is dedicated to educating and training young men and women who have a strong desire to serve their nation.

 Commander Bradshaw assumed the duties as Executive Officer, Naval Consolidated Brig Chesapeake in April 2012.
 He then assumed Command of the facility in November of 2013.
 He served as Commanding Officer until May of 2015.

-Commander Bradshaw is currently assigned as the Executive Officer of the Naval ROTC unit at The Ohio State University.
+Commander Bradshaw is assigned as the Executive Officer of the Naval ROTC unit at The Ohio State University but is currently serving as the Commanding Officer.

 Commander Bradshaw has been awarded the, Meritorious Service Medal (1 award), Air Medal (5 awards), Navy and Marine Corps Commendation Medal (3 awards), Navy and Marine Corps Achievement Medal (2 awards) and various unit commendations and service medals.
 Commander Bradshaw is married to Celeste Bradshaw, a 1996 graduate of The Ohio State University.
 Together they have three sons, Race (17), Gunner (13) and Dax (8).